clojusc/mesomatic-examples/README.md

 ## Usage [&#x219F;](#contents)

-With the necessary set up complete, from the ``mesomatic-examples`` clone directory you can run the following examples:
+With the necessary set up complete and after having changed directory to the the ``mesomatic-examples`` clone directory, you can run the various example as shown below.
+Note that the command line argument for the "master" is given as "127.0.0.1:5050", and that will only work for you if that's the IP and port your own Mesos install is running on.
+As such, be sure to update the commands below as needed for your environment.

 ### Java Framework Port [&#x219F;](#contents)